Chinese Graduate Profiles

 Assistant Station Manager, China Southern Airlines(Adelaide Office)Advice for current students:

-“No matter how good you were as a student or not that good in school, you will be a blank paper without anything when you get into your first job.
+“No matter how good you were as a student or not that good in school, you will be a blank piece of paper when you get into your first job.
 Just open your mind and get ready for a new study journey.
-Try to be a positive communicator which will help you improve as fast as you can.
-Most importantly, be patient to yourself, and believe that all good things will get close to you as long as you keep doing the right things.”Tao Yu
+Try to be a positive communicator, which will help you improve as fast as you can.
+Most importantly, be patient with yourself, and believe that all good things will get close to you as long as you keep doing the right things.”Tao Yu

 Academic Program: